REST API

 Calling the REST API from Python

-This performs the examples above plus a final 'bar chart example' called from python for a Geo NLI running at proxy port 8002 at https://michael.c-phrase.link.
+This performs the examples above plus a final 'bar chart example' called from python for the D&D NLI running at proxy port 8005 at https://c-phrase.link.
+We shall leave the D&D NLI running, so executing this code in a python console should work.
 Note the use of the /api/csrf route to obtain a csrf_token and then /api/login route to authenticate under that token.
 Subsequent calls then use the authenticated token.
+The D&D NLI is open to the world, so this is not required.
+But if D&D were to run requiring a password, then it would be.

 import requests